 The topics discussed in the symposia, lectures and poster sessions of this first Congress of the SINS reflected the main research topics in which the Italian neuroscience community was engaged.
 An important aspect of the SINS Congresses has always been the “translational neuroscience”, i.e. the relevance of basic research for clinical studies in psychiatry and neurology.

-An interesting initiative of the SINS has been the organization of meetings dedicated exclusively to young neuroscientists alternate to the biannual Society Congress.
-These Congresses have been very productive in terms of exchange of ideas, fostering enthusiasm and communication among young generations of researchers.
+Interesting initiatives of the SINS have been the organization of meetings dedicated exclusively to young neuroscientists alternate to the biannual Society Congress and every year the event “Alliance of Neuroscience” with the aim to promote awareness about the important role of the neuroscience in several scientific fields.
+These events have been very productive in terms of exchange of ideas, fostering enthusiasm and communication among young generations of researchers.
 The Society is still paying particular attention to the formation of young neuroscientists by supplying training and congress fellowships for them.